otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Receiver instance tag (INT)
   The instance tag of the intended recipient.

+Participant Identity (DATA)
+  The identity of the participant the Prekey Messages were requested for.
+In the case of XMPP, for example, this is the bare jid.

 No Prekey-Messages message (DATA)
   The human-readable details of this message.
 It contains the string "No Prekey